SAP/styleguides/clean-abap/sub-sections/InterfacesVsAbstractClasses.md

 # Interfaces vs. Abstract Classes

-Although interfaces and abstract classes share some properties, they are not equivalent and should not be mixed up.
+Although interfaces and abstract classes share some properties, they are not equivalent and should not be confused.
 In short, you might say that:

 Interfaces were designed to share definitions, while abstract classes were designed to share implementations.

+In reverse, interfaces vs. abstract classes is not an either-or-question.
+The two serve different purposes that complement each other and can be added up nicely to clean patterns.

 ## Interfaces